Christopher Tin: The Lost Birds (2022)

 Tin’s fourth album, titled The Lost Birds, was released on September 30, 2022, on the Decca Classics label, debuting at No. 2 on the Billboard Classical Charts.
 It was subsequently nominated for a Grammy Award for Best Classical Compendium.
 The album is a musical memorial to bird species driven to extinction by humankind and a celebration of their beauty, while also presenting a warning about humanity's own tenuous existence on the planet.
 It consists of twelve movements, ten of which use texts by poets Emily Dickinson, Sara Teasdale, Edna St. Vincent Millay, and Cristina Rossetti, along with two purely instrumental tracks.
 Unlike Tin’s previous works, all movements of the piece are sung in English.
 The album was funded once again via Kickstarter, and Tin broke his own record for highest funded classical music project on the platform.

 The Lost Birds features popular British ensemble VOCES8 and Tin’s longtime collaborators the Royal Philharmonic Orchestra.
 It was recorded in two parts; the vocal elements of the album were recorded first at the VOCES8 Centre, conducted by Barnaby Smith, while the instrumental elements were recorded at Abbey Road Studios, conducted by Tin.
 This allowed better balance between the choir and the orchestra.

 The Lost Birds was premiered virtually by VOCES8 as part of their 'LIVE from London' series on October 15, 2022, featuring The VOCES8 Foundation Choir and Orchestra, with Barnaby Smith conducting.
 The work’s live premiere occurred on February 25, 2023, at Stanford University, with Tin conducting VOCES8 and the VOCES8 Foundation Scholars, and featuring a reduced chamber orchestration performed by the Friction Quartet and pianist Keisuke Nakagoshi.

+The Lost Birds was performed as an Anchor Performance in the 2025 Ear Taxi Festival presented by New Music Chicago on October 11, 2025.
+The piece was performed by DePaul Ensemble 20+ and the William Ferris Chorale.